aviramaloni/Intro2CS-Boggle/README.md

 ```
 python3 boggle.py
 ```
-### Running Through Pycharm
+### Running Through PyCharm
-1. Open a new pycharm project with all cloned files.
+1. Open a new PyCharm project with all cloned files.
 2. Run the *boggle.py* file by pushing the green **Run** button.

 ## Screenshots